pstolarz/CRaC/README.md

 increase CRC computation speed, base on a single 256-elements table to calculate single-byte CRC checksum.
 Such approach may by a blocker for tiny embedded platforms, where 1kB CRC-32 lookup table is too large.
-CRaC incorporates 16- or 32-elements lookup tables, drastically reducing the footprint, without significant performance penalty (see below for details).
+CRaC incorporates 16- or 32-elements lookup tables drastically reducing the footprint without significant performance penalty (see below for details).

-NOTE: Default type of LUT is chosen by defining appropriates `CRAC_LUT` macro-define or passing appropriate argument to `crc_algo` template.
+NOTE: Default type of lookup table is chosen by defining appropriate macro-define:
+`CRAC_LUT16`, `CRAC_LUT32` or `CRAC_LUT256`. **If not set LUT-32 is used.**
+LUT type may also be passed as the last argument to `crc_algo` template shadowing the macro-define setting.

+**Byte and bitwise CRC calculation**

+The library allows CRC calculations for byte and bit input in single-shot or block mode.

 **100+ predefined CRCs**